applier

 setResampleMethod(resampleMethod, imagename=None)[source]

-Set resample method to be used for all resampling.
+Set resample method to be used for resampling of input files.
 Possible options are those defined by gdalwarp, i.e. ‘near’, ‘bilinear’, ‘cubic’, ‘cubicspline’, ‘lanczos’.

 setStatsIgnore(statsIgnore, imagename=None)[source]